mmansion/nannou_touchosc/README.md

 ### 3. Create a New TouchOSC Client

-*indicate which OSC port to listen on*
+*provide which OSC port to listen on*

 ```
 let mut touchosc = TouchOscClient::new(6555);